K Island

-The K or Nova Zemlia Island (Insula K, Острів Нова Земля), sometimes referred to as the Island of Happiness (Insula Fericirii), is a newly formed and uninhabited island in the Musura Bay where the Danube Delta meets the Black Sea.
+The K or Nova Zemlia Island (Insula K; Острів Нова Земля, New Earh Island), sometimes referred to as the Island of Happiness (Insula Fericirii), is a newly formed and uninhabited island in the Musura Bay where the Danube Delta meets the Black Sea.
 The island was a disputed territory until 2009 and is currently divided between Romania (40%) and Ukraine (60%).

 Geography

 The island is 7 km long and 80 m wide, with an area of 560 ha.
-It started forming in the early 2000s and while it is predominately made out of sand, in recent years forms of vegetation have appeared.
+It started forming in the early 2000s and while it is predominantly made out of sand, in recent years forms of vegetation have appeared.
 K Island and Sacalin Island are Romania's newest territories and are continuing to grow.
 The island is especially popular for birdwatching, with many tourists taking day trips to the island.